junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Dean looks down at the uncovered book, sinking dreamily into his memory.
 "I mean, I'm like, I can't believe it can actually happen to me, you know?
 The love of my life, love at the first sight, Romeo and Juliet story, I thought those were like fairytales, but it's all real!
 Jamie, she's beautiful, she's sweet, she's so kind, I mean, she's just perfect.
 I just find my soul mate."

-Cas listens to him talking, looking.
+"Jamie."
+Cas chews on the name, listens to him talking, looking.
 Just looking at Dean's face with all his attention, eyes wide and deep blue.
 Dean looks so happy.
 Cas watches in total silent.
 He swallows.

 "Do you trust her?" he asks.